INCEXCL

 It’s worth noting that most building inspectors do not like them and you should only use them as a last resort.

-The building regulations state that space savers need to have a rise of no more than 220mm and a going of no less than 220mm on the long side of the tread the 42° pitch rule does not apply because of this.
+The building regulations state that space savers need to have a rise of no more than 220mm and a going of no less than 220mm on the long side of the tread.
+The 42° pitch rule does not apply because of this.

-It’s also worth noting that, on a space saver stair handrail or wall handrail must be installed both sides of the staircase.
+It’s also worth noting that, on a space saver staircase, a handrail or wall handrail must be installed both sides of the staircase.